LEAT-EDGE/qualia/docker/README.md

 ```

 ### Using Custom Configs and Datasets
-You can mount a volume with Docker or transfer the file using scp.
+You can mount a volume with Docker or transfer the files using SCP.
 #### Option 1: Mount Local Directory

 ```bash